umutsunal/umutsunal.github.io/index.md

 ## Capture the Treasure!

 This game is developed in WebGL2, and compatible with the web browsers.
+(Not compatible with mobile, for now.)
 In addition, **Three.js** and **Cannon.js** public JS libraries are used in development.

 The aim is to leave the room, and obtain the treasure chest by completing the parkour.